Find out about the members of the SWRG: who they are, why they joined the group and what they enjoy about being part of the CSP associate membership

 Job title: Support worker, acute respiratory

-Location: Sussex Health Care Trust
+Location: Surrey and Sussex Healthcare Trust

 The CSP associate membership has given me a sense of belonging, to an organisation that has 100 years of longstanding experience in supporting the physiotherapy workforce.
 Initially it was for a sense of security within my career, for representation and support if I needed it.
 I also enjoyed finding out about the current affairs and campaigns within our industry country wide, the training and so much more.

 Belonging to the CSP also gave me an opportunity to be a voice, within my work.
 I felt support workers were unrecognised for the amount of work and knowledge they did and had.